Bloc/workshop-curriculum/courses/javascript-primer/05-objects/03-add-properties/body.md

 | `shape`	       | `"round"`  |
 | `size`         | `"small"`  |

-To get a list (an array, which you'll learn about in the next level) of all the properties (keys) an object has, use the `Object.keys()` method with the name of the object as an argument:
+To get a list (an array, which you'll learn about in the next level) of all the properties (keys) an object has, use the built-in JavaScript `Object.keys()` method with the name of the object as an argument:

 ```js
 Object.keys(orange); // returns ["color", "shape", "size"]
 ```

-### Exercise

-Use dot or bracket notation to add a `size` property to the `blueberry` object.
-The value of `size` should be the string `"tiny"`.